Weifang

 Weifang (潍坊 (濰坊, Wéifāng)) is a prefecture-level city in central Shandong province, People's Republic of China.
 The city borders Dongying to the northwest, Zibo to the west, Linyi to the southwest, Rizhao to the south, Qingdao to the east, and looks out to the Laizhou Bay to the north.
-Its population was 9,386,705 at the 2020 census, of whom 3,095,520 lived in the built-up (or metro) area made up of four urban districts (Kuiwen, Weicheng, Hanting and Fangzi) and Changle County largely being urbanized.
+Its population was 9,386,705 at the 2020 census, of whom 3,095,520 lived in the built-up (or metro) area made up of four urban districts (Kuiwen, Weicheng, Hanting and Fangzi) and Changle County.

-Weifang has numerous natural and historic sites, such as Shihu Garden (from the Late Ming and early Qing Dynasty), Fangong Pavilion (from the Song Dynasty), fossil sites (including dinosaur fossils, in Shanwang, Linqu), Mount Yi National Forest Park, Mount Qingyun and the Old Dragon Spring.
-Painted New Year woodcuts from Yangjiabu are also well known.
-The city is served by Weifang Nanyuan Airport to various cities across China.
+Weifang has numerous natural and historic sites, such as Shihu Garden (from the Late Ming and early Qing dynasty), Fangong Pavilion (from the Song dynasty), fossil sites (including dinosaur fossils, in Shanwang, Linqu), Mount Yi National Forest Park, Mount Qingyun and the Old Dragon Spring.
+Painted New Year woodcuts from Yangjiabu are also well-known.
+The city is served by Weifang Airport to various cities across China.

 Administration

-The prefecture-level city of Weifang administers 12 county-level divisions, including four districts, six county-level cities and two counties.
+The prefecture-level city of Weifang administers 12 county-level divisions, including four districts, six county-level cities, and two counties.Weifang City governs 4 districts: Kuiwen, Weicheng, Hanting, and Fangzi; 6 county-level cities: Qingzhou, Zhucheng, Shouguang, Anqiu, Gaomi, and Changyi; and 2 counties: Linqu and Changle.
+County-level cities are at the same level as counties, so there are 12 districts and counties.
+In addition, there are 59 streets and 59 towns in the city.
+The residents are mainly Han, with 50 ethnic minorities including Hui and Manchu.Weifang Municipal Government is located in Weifang City, Kuiwen District, No. 99 Shengli East Street.

-Geography and Climate
+Geography and climate

-Nearby major cities include Jinan and Zibo to the west, Yantai to the northeast and Qingdao to the southeast.
+Nearby major cities include Jinan and Zibo to the west, Yantai to the northeast and Qingdao to the southeast.Weifang is high in the south and low in the north.
+The south is a low hilly area with dense forests and rich vegetation.
+Alluvial rivers in the central part form alluvial and alluvial plain areas, and the northern part is the coastal area with vast coastal beaches.
+There are six major rivers such as Wei River and Bailang River flowing through it.

 Weifang has a monsoon-influenced, four-season humid continental climate (Köppen Dwa), with hot, humid summers, and cold but dry winters.
 Monthly daily average temperatures range from −2.8 °C in January to 26.3 °C in July, and the annual mean is 12.71 °C. More than 70% of the annual precipitation occurs from June to September, and sunshine is generally abundant year-round.
 A majority of the annual precipitation occurs in July and August alone.
 With monthly percent possible sunshine ranging from 47% in July to 62% in April, the city receives 2,536 hours of bright sunshine annually, sunshine is abundant except during the summer months.